cesarnr21/.magma/README.md

 ### Obsidian Jupyter
 > *GitHub: [obsidian-jupyter](https://github.com/MaelImhof/obsidian-jupyter)*

-#todo tested this plugin on 2025-02-02, and it seems like it will need more work.
+- [ ] tested this plugin on 2025-02-02, and it seems like it will need more work.
 At the moment it is in beta, and the Jupyter notebook view was messed up and also crashed the obsidian client.

 ### Excalidraw
 > *Quick Overview: [The Excalidraw-Obsidian Showcase: 57 key features in just 17 minutes](https://www.youtube.com/watch?v=P_Q6avJGoWI) and also most of his videos are about doing specific things with Excalidraw and obsidian.
 This [playlist specifically is a good simple overview](https://www.youtube.com/playlist?list=PL6mqgtMZ4NP1t9IQ6SsuW-cRf8rjA6wrI)*